 At the bottom of the screen is a far smaller bezel, while on the back is the controversial new camera lens array, which is set inside a large section in the top left of the device.
 Look carefully and you’ll notice the render does not show a fingerprint sensor, indicating Google will fit an in-display sensor, or adopt face recognition using the multiple camera sensors seen in the bezel.
 Both these features have already been rumored, and it’s not the first time we’ve heard the Pixel 4XL will lose the notch either.

 Other changes?
 The small lower bezel does not contain a speaker, suggesting the Pixel 4 XL will not have front-facing stereo speakers.
 Instead, speakers can be seen on the bottom of the phone, in a more traditional place alongside a USB Type-C connection.
 Neither end of the phone has a 3.5mm headphone jack.
-Other rumors point to the Pixel 4 XL having a special time-of-flight sensor on the front to provide a gesture control system like the LG G8.
+Other rumors point to the

 While these images are not confirmed by Google, they do feature elements the company has sent out itself.
 We know the camera array will look like that, so what about the notch and the bezel?
 The Google Pixel 4 and 4XL are expected to launch around October, and unless Google breaks the news again, we’ll find out then.